zynga/jsbindings/README.md

 As of this writing, these are the current bugs and/or limitations.
 For an updated list of bugs/limitations, please visit [JSB homepage](https://github.com/zynga/jsbindings)

 - No JS debugger.
-Remote debugging capabilities will be added once SpiderMonkey 15 is released.
+Remote debugging capabilities will be added soon.
 - No JS profiler for performance analysis.
 - Native objects control the life of JS objects
 	- It means that native objects might get released while their JS counterpart is still live